BVISAIL

 Most of Barbuda’s residents, now only about 1000, live in Codrington.
 The island is famous for its world-class pristine white-sand beaches.
 Even though it offers so much natural beauty, the island remains virtually untouched by tourism.
 Barrier reefs protect the island and keep the sea tranquil.

-On the southwestern shore, you can walk uninterrupted and undisturbed on the soft sand for almost 10 miles.
+On the southwestern shore, you can walk freely and undisturbed on the soft sand for almost 10 miles.
 Beaches on the Atlantic shore are wilder but they are ideal for collecting driftwood and seashells.
 If you are a diehard nature lover, this island is for you.

-2017 Hurricane Season
+September 2017 Hurricane Season

 Now, even more, this charming island nation relies on tourism to regain its delightful and alluring attraction.